Jeff-Russ/ror-guides/rails-database.md

 	params[:teacher][:first_name] = "John"
 	params[:teacher][:last_name] = "Doe"

-Thes are the two bits of data we'll actually store to the database, but before we do this we have security concerns as we'll see next.
+These are the two bits of data we'll actually store to the database, but before we do this we have security concerns as we'll see next.
 ________________________________________________________________________________
 ## A Brief Note on Strong Parameters